biku89/EDA---World-Population-Growth/README.md

 ```
 ![obraz](https://github.com/user-attachments/assets/2526a984-173e-4a3a-ad36-b0b1a6c6f671)

+**Analysis:**
-**This bar plot shows the bottom 10 countries with the lowest average population growth rates.
-These countries may be experiencing population decline or very slow growth due to various factors such as economic conditions or emigration.**
+This bar plot shows the bottom 10 countries with the lowest average population growth rates.
+These countries may be experiencing population decline or very slow growth due to various factors such as economic conditions or emigration.

 ```python
 -- Bottom 10 cities with lowest average growth rate